boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

+= 1.9.2 =
+* Fixed bug that caused attachments to be corrupted in some cases.

 = 1.9.1 =
 * Fixed bug where attachment filter could show all items when no items have attachments.
 * Fixed bug that could cause attachment filtering in directories to display off-limits Docs.